 How much time do I get to file a lawsuit?

 According to the statute, you have three years from the date of death to file a wrongful death lawsuit.
-Missing the deadline would be a disaster, because a judge can and will dismiss your case.
+Missing the deadline would be a disaster, because a judge can and will dismiss your wrongful death case.
+Do not wait.
+Contact a Lexington wrongful death lawyer as soon as possible after the death.

 What if my loved one was partially to blame for the accident?

 You might still have a right to file a wrongful death claim.
-The state’s comparative negligence law applies to these cases.
+The state’s comparative negligence law applies to wrongful death cases.
 You will receive nothing if the deceased was more than 50% liable for their accident.
 Otherwise, a lower share of liability will result in reduced compensation.
+A Lexington wrongful death attorney can help you understand how this applies to your situation.

 Contact a Lexington Wrongful Death Attorney